Covariance regression with random forests: Method

 For a new observation $\mathbf{x}^{*}$, we form the set of nearest neighbour observations with the out-of-bag (OOB) observations \citep{lu_unified_2021, alakus_r_2022}.
 We can define the $BOP_{oob}$ for a new observation as

 where $B$ is the number of trees and $O_b(\mathbf{x}^{*})$ is the set of OOB observations in the same terminal node as $\mathbf{x}^{*}$ in the $b$th tree.
-Each tree is built with a selected random sub-sample, i.e. in-bag observations ($I_b$), which has about 63 percent distinct observations from the original sample.
-The remaining training observations, namely $O_b$, are OOB observations for that tree and are not used to build the $b$th tree.

-$BOP_{oob}$ is slightly different than the nearest neighbour sets in the previous papers who use in-bag observations to form BOP.
+Each tree is built with a selected random sub-sample instead of a bootstrap sample, i.e. in-bag observations ($I_b$), which has 63.2 percent distinct observations from the original sample.
+The remaining training observations, namely $O_b$, are OOB observations for that tree and are not used to build the $b$th tree. $BOP_{oob}$ is slightly different than the nearest neighbour sets in the previous papers who use in-bag observations to form BOP.
 Since the OOB observations are not used in the tree building process, for the trees where they are OOB, they act as new observations.
 Therefore, OOB observations represent a new observation better than in-bag observations.
 Using OOB observations for neighbourhood construction is similar to the idea of honesty in the context of forests.
 An honest double-sample tree splits the training subsample into two parts: one part for tree growing and another part for estimating the desired response \citep{wager_estimation_2018}.
 We use the nearest neighbour construction idea to estimate the covariance matrices for the new observations.
 Algorithm \ref{alg:covest} describes how to estimate the covariance matrix with OOB observations for a new or training observation.
 After training the random forest with the specialized splitting criterion, for a new observation $\mathbf{x}^{*}$, we form $BOP_{oob}(\mathbf{x}^{*})$ and then we estimate the covariance matrix by computing the sample covariance matrix of the observations in $BOP_{oob}(\mathbf{x}^{*})$.
+See Supplementary figures \ref{fig:relativeacc} and \ref{fig:relativeaccglobal} in the Supplementary Material for the results of the simulation study comparing different ways of estimating the final covariance matrix.